FearZaEngineer/react-native-dropdown-select-list/README.md

 <br>

-# 💲 Would you like to support me?
+# 💲 Would you like to support the creator of the original package?

-If you would like me come up with similar packages, buy me a cup of coffee to boost my energy.
 <br><br>
 [![Paypal](https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png)](https://paypal.me/danishamindar)
 <br><br>